 You might need a separate /usr/local partition if you plan to install many programs that are not part of the Debian distribution.
 If your machine will be a mail server, you might need to make /var/mail a separate partition.
-Often, putting /tmp on its own partition, for instance 20-50MB, is a good idea.
 If you are setting up a server with lots of user accounts, it's generally good to have a separate, large /home partition.
 In general, the partitioning situation varies from computer to computer depending on its uses.